 Climbing is a purist’s pursuit.
-Just you and the wall.
+Just you, the wall and your climbing gear.
 Mostly.
 To help us get up the climb we do need shoes and, arguably, chalk.
 Oh, and to protect ourselves from an unforgiving impact, we use ropes, protection, carabiners, harnesses, belay devices, and a litany of gizmos.

 OK we take back the “pure” part, but the help gear offers is indirect.
 Climbing is still just you and the climb.
 We go up by pulling and stepping on the holds.
 Gear is our safety net, a crucial link in the chain that con- nects you to rock.
 Here’s what you need, and how to choose it.

 Without specialized rock shoes it’s tough to leave the ground.
 Make them your first purchase or rent several pairs at the gym to get a feel for what type and size works great for you.
 There are countless shoe designs from an abundance of brands, and every pair is designed for a different style of climbing—even the sticky rubber on their soles will vary by shoe brand and model type.
 Shoe selection is critical because climbing shoes are the only item of gear that will actually help you get up a route.
 What to buy depends on the type of climbing you are apt to try.

 Neutral shoes allow your foot to lie flat much like street shoes, and they don’t compress your feet, which means lots of